1884 in Canadian football

-The 1884 Canadian football season was the second season since the creation of the Ontario Rugby Football Union (ORFU) and the Quebec Rugby Football Union (QRFU) in 1883 and the first since the re-establishment of the Canadian Rugby Football Union (CRFU).
+The following is an overview of the events of 1884 in Canadian football, primarily focusing on the senior teams that played in this era.
+This includes news, standings, playoff games, and championships.
+This was the second season since the creation of the Ontario Rugby Football Union (ORFU) and the Quebec Rugby Football Union (QRFU) in 1883 and the first since the re-establishment of the Canadian Rugby Football Union (CRFU).
 The season was highlighted by the first ever Rugby Football Dominion Championship where the Montreal Football Club defeated the Toronto Football Club by a score of 30 to 0.

 Canadian football news in 1884

 On February 7, 1884, the Canadian Rugby Football Union was formed to provide a regulatory body for Rugby Football in Canada along with establishing a national championship game.
 The QRFU adopted a point based system this year, adopting the ORFU model, as opposed to the previous year where they recorded the number of tries and goals scored.

 QRFU results

 Quebec Challenge Cup

 The Montreal Football Club and the Britannia Football Club played for the Quebec Challenge Cup.
 The teams proved evenly matched with Montreal only scoring one rouge in the entire game while the Brits did not score.
 Since Montreal did not record enough points, the game ended in a draw.
 Because Britannia was not able to defeat Montreal, Montreal retained their Quebec title and were declared the champions of Quebec.